 Created for Minh Tran's Contemporary Dance IV course, Fall 2020

 All classes are open to majors and non-majors.
-Our wide-ranging curriculum includes courses in choreography, improvisation, critical dance studies, dance history, Latin American dance, and Southeast Asian dance, as well as dance technique classes in modern/contemporary, ballet, Afro-Brazilian, Argentine Tango, hip-hop, and lyrical jazz.
-Performing opportunities are available to all Reed students through the department-sponsored concerts, Performance Ensemble, Reed Dance Troupe, Reed Arts Week, senior thesis productions, and independent projects.
+Our wide-ranging curriculum includes courses in contemporary dance, choreography, improvisation, critical dance studies, cultural studies, Latin American dance, Southeast Asian dance, and dances of the African Diaspora.
+Performing opportunities are available to all Reed students through Department-sponsored concerts, Performance Ensemble, Reed Dance Troupe, Reed Arts Week, senior thesis productions, and independent projects.
 Reed has established dance-intensive exchange programs for students interested in studying abroad.